cmnemoi/eMush/Api/README.md

     - The cycle change
     - A player die

- For instance a player can make the action 'hit' on an other player, this will trigger the event 'player die'.
+ For instance a player can make the action 'hit' on another player, this will trigger the event 'player die'.
  Less obvious example:
     A player make the action eat, that trigger the event 'become Dirty'